2010 Regional League Division 2 North Eastern Region

 2010 Regional League Division 2 North-East Region is the 2nd season of the League competition since its establishment in 2009.
 It is in the third tier of the Thai football league system.

-The league has been expanded from 12 clubs in 2009 to 16 clubs this season.
-The league winners and runners up will qualify for the 2010 Regional League Division 2 championship stage.
+The league was expanded from 12 clubs in 2009 to 16 clubs this season.
+The league winners and runners up qualified for the 2010 Regional League Division 2 championship stage.